sud0x0/SUD0x0/_posts/2022-08-26-How-I-use-my-simple-framework-to-understand-the-world-of-information-systems-security.md

 ## Is that all?

 Well, based on my opinion yes when it comes to domains.
 But there are deeper parts of Information Systems Security that I did not mention as separate domains.
 One example is Identity and Access Management (IAM).
 This requires a great amount of planning and always faces changes according to business needs.
 But I feel that this is connected to multiple domains and not a single domain.
 For example, the asset management domain classifies the systems, the infrastructure and application security domain implements the chosen IAM systems, and the security operations domain monitors the IAM systems.
 The rest of the parts are also connected with the other roles in the enterprise.

+Finally, this article is about how I see information systems security and its subdomain.
+But there can be multiple other ways of dividing information systems security into subdomains that different people use to understand information systems security.